VasudevanS1906/Fine-Tuning-Roberta-Model-for-detecting-AI-generated-text-in-College-Admission-Essays/README.md

 Same as BERT with better pretraining tricks:

-dynamic masking: tokens are masked differently at each epoch, whereas BERT does it once and for all together to reach 512 tokens (so the sentences are in an order than may span several documents) train with larger batches use BPE with bytes as a subunit and not characters (because of unicode characters)
+**dynamic masking**: tokens are masked differently at each epoch, whereas BERT does it once and for all together to reach 512 tokens (so the sentences are in an order than may span several documents) train with larger batches use BPE with bytes as a subunit and not characters (because of unicode characters)